Photo of Martyn-Nemeth, Pamela

 About

 My area of scholarship is focused on cardiovascular disease risk reduction and improvement of quality of life in people with type 1 diabetes (T1D).
 Persons with T1D experience 2 to 4 times the risk of CVD.
 Even near-normal glucose levels reduce, but do not eliminate, the risk of CVD complications in persons with T1D.
 This suggests that additional factors are involved.
 I am examining the role of psychological (fear of hypoglycemia, stress) and behavioral factors (sleep) and their influence on self-management behavior, and glucose parameters.
 Both poor glycemic control and glycemic variability have been identified as pertinent CVD risk factors.
-My goal is to develop interventions that can be incorporated into education and practice to improve glycemic control and variability as well as quality of life.
-I have received NIH funding to conduct two clinical trials.
-In the first study, we evaluate the effect of a unique, remotely-delivered, technology-assisted behavioral intervention to improve sleep and glycemic control in adults with T1D.
-In the second study we test a cognitive behavioral therapy intervention (Fear Reduction Efficacy Evaluation [FREE]) specifically tailored to reduce fear of hypoglycemia.
+My goal is to develop interventions that can be incorporated into education and practice to improve glycemic control, reduce cardiovascular risk, and improve quality of life.
+I have received NIH funding to conduct randomized clinical trials.
+In the first study, we tested a cognitive behavioral therapy intervention (Fear Reduction Efficacy Evaluation [FREE]) specifically tailored to reduce fear of hypoglycemia.
+In a second study we evaluated the effect of a unique, remotely-delivered, technology-assisted behavioral intervention to improve sleep and glycemic control in adults with T1D.
+In our next study, we will examine the mechanisms by which improving sleep may reduce cardiovascular risk and improve glycemic control.

 I have also developed a community-based culturally focused exercise program (using dance) for Hispanic/Latino adults with diabetes.
 The dance program demonstrated improvement in time spent in physical activity, glycemic control, and psychological well-being among the participants.
 Because of these positive research findings, the program was translated into clinical practice and has been in existence for over a decade.
 Nursing students have been involved since its inception in an effort to promote cultural competence and knowledge in reducing cardiovascular health inequities.